DavidCary/react-measured-grid/docs/ScrollPosition.md

 **`updateFrom(scrollPosition)`**

-  - Updates the instance with values from the supplied `scrollPosition`.
+  - Updates the instance with the supplied `scrollPosition`.
   - Does not return a value.

 **`withContainingIndex(positionTracker, viewSize)`**